What You’ll Find Here?

 How To Cook Adobong Kangkong?

-Start by getting everything ready.
-Mince the garlic, chop the onion, slice the pork belly into thin strips, and trim the kangkong, keeping the leaves and the tender stalks.
-This makes the cooking process smoother since everything will be ready to go.
+Start by prepping your ingredients.
+Mince the garlic, chop the onion, and slice the pork belly into thin strips.
+Trim the kangkong, keeping both the leaves and the soft stalks.
+Having everything ready before you start makes cooking easier and quicker.

-In a large pan, heat 2 tablespoons of cooking oil over medium heat.
-Add the sliced pork belly and let it cook, stirring occasionally.
-Cook until the pork starts to brown and its fat begins to render, around 5–7 minutes.
-This step brings out the flavor of the pork, making it nice and rich.
+Heat about 2 tablespoons of oil in a large pan over medium heat.
+Add the pork belly and let it cook until it starts to brown and release its fat, around 5 to 7 minutes.
+This brings out the rich, meaty flavor that adds depth to the dish.

-Next, add the minced garlic and chopped onion to the pan.
-Sauté until the garlic is golden brown and the onion becomes soft and translucent.
-This adds a nice aroma and flavor base for the dish.
+Once the pork is nicely browned, add in the garlic and onion.
+Sauté until the garlic turns golden and the onion becomes soft.
+This adds a nice aroma and flavor that builds the base of your adobo.

-Now, add the brown sugar and black pepper powder.
-Mix everything well so the flavors blend together nicely.
-The sugar adds a touch of sweetness that balances the saltiness and tang.
+Add the brown sugar and a pinch of black pepper.
+Stir everything together so the sauce is well blended.
+The sugar gives it a little sweetness that balances the salty and tangy flavors.

-Lower the heat, cover the pan, and let it simmer for about 10–12 minutes.
-This step makes the pork tender and allows the sauce to thicken slightly, bringing out all the flavors.
+Turn the heat down, cover the pan, and let it simmer for about 10 to 12 minutes.
+This gives the pork time to soften and helps the sauce thicken a bit.

 Pro Tips for the Best Adobong Kangkong